The Foundation - Fine Furniture Course

 Handcrafted Box Making

-This project brings together the core techniques of cabinetmaking while allowing room for individual interpretation.
+The box project brings together the core techniques of cabinetmaking while allowing room for individual interpretation.
 The proportions, details and intended use of the box are chosen by each student, encouraging thoughtful design alongside technical development.

-Beyond the Foundations
+Beyond the Foundation

 The Foundation Course introduces students to the breadth of fine furniture making.
 There is also space to explore individual interests, develop ideas, and, where time allows, gain experience in additional processes such as wood turning and other specialist techniques.